Jorge Salinas (Spanish footballer)

-Jorge Salinas Viadero (born 3 April 2007) is a Spanish professional footballer who plays as either a centre-back or a left-back for Racing de Santander.
+Jorge Salinas Viadero (born 3 April 2007) is a Spanish professional footballer who plays as either a centre-back or a left-back for club Racing de Santander.

 Club career

-Salinas was born in Santander, Cantabria, and joined Racing de Santander's youth setup from Club Bansander.
-He made his senior debut with the reserves on 31 August 2024, coming on as a half-time substitute in a 2–0 Segunda Federación home win over UD Llanera.
+Salinas was born in Santander, Cantabria, and joined Racing de Santander's youth setup from Bansander.
+He made his senior debut with the reserves on 31 August 2024, coming on as a half-time substitute in a 2–0 Segunda Federación home win over Llanera.

 Salinas scored his first senior goal on 22 September 2024, netting the B's equalizer in a 1–1 away draw against Gimnástica de Torrelavega.
 He made his first team debut on 4 December, starting in a 1–0 home win over Sporting de Gijón, for the season's Copa del Rey.

+On 19 March 2025, Salinas renewed his contract with the Verdiblancos until 2029.
+He became a regular starter during the 2025–26 campaign, featuring in 34 matches overall as the club achieved promotion to La Liga as champions.

+Salinas made his debut in the main category of Spanish football on 16 August 2026, starting in a 2–2 home draw against Villarreal.

 International career

 In May 2024, Salinas was included in Hernán Pérez's prelist in the Spain national under-17 team for the 2024 UEFA European Under-17 Championship, but was cut from the final squad.
 In August, he was called up to the under-18s.